ff6347/doing-papercraft/docs/creating-clean-data.md

     - __Create additional marks for folding and assembly.__ For additional information on your cut plan you can use the [Monoline Text Drawing Script.](https://forums.adobe.com/message/4907404)
     - __Dashed lines are not really dashed.__ To create real dashed single line paths use [this trick](https://forums.adobe.com/message/3657306) from the Adobe forums.

-##### Plans from 123DMake
+##### Plans from Slicer

-If you used 123DMake you have the some numbers on the plan and, if not splitted into panels, also some folding marks.
+If you used Slicer you have the some numbers on the plan and, if not splitted into panels, also some folding marks.
 We can engrave those with low power setting to have some visual hints where to fold our model.
 To do so you need to give them a different color then the outer form which should be cutted.
 The laser cutter application will detect colors and allow us to apply quickly different settings.
 Release all groups and compound paths if needed.
 Sort them by color.
 Remove all unwanted information.
 One important step is to remove the most outer path (it is a rectangle).
 This is an outer bound created when exporting the .eps file.
 If we don't do this it will be cutted by the laser.
 Your final plans should look like the pictures below.